sjcqs/convention-plugins-android/slide-deck.md

 ---
 ## Creating the convention plugins project
-Alongside our app, let's create a `plugins` directory with a `settings.gradle.kts` file
+Inside our app folder, let's create a `plugins` directory with a `settings.gradle.kts` file

 ```kotlin
 dependencyResolutionManagement {